lyokha/ngx-export-tools-extra/README.md

 }
 ```

-Notice that service *simpleService_hookAdaptor* is not shared.
+Notice that service *simpleService_hookAdaptor* is not shared, however this
+is not such important because shared services must work as well.

 ###### A simple test